FOREX-Dollar steadies as pre-Fed nerves dominate

 * Euro steady as Italian firms announce restructuring plans

-* Graphic: World FX rates in 2016 tmsnrt.rs/2egbfVh (Updates prices, adds UK inflation)
+* Graphic: World FX rates in 2016 tmsnrt.rs/2egbfVh (Updates prices, adds details and quotes)

 By Patrick Graham